burlachenkok/burlachenkok.github.io/_posts/2021-10-20-Second-Semester-at-KAUST-post.md

 If you have never used Python as a language, I recommend the following materials:

-* A lot of time ago, author of the language Gvino Van Rossum wrote a book.
-These days his book is converted into Language Tutorial: [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html).
+* These days the book written by author of the language Gvino Van Rossum is converted into Language Tutorial: [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html).
 If you have never worked with Python, please read this book.
 In my opinion, it's the correct way to learn a language.
 The book is straightforward, and it will take 5-7 days to read it.
-* Once you read a book, especially if you have C/C++/ASM background, you may ask: "Where is the language standard?".
-The answer is, "It does not exist at all."
-To obtain at least some technical nuances, I recommend looking into Language Reference [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html)
+* To obtain at least some technical nuances, I recommend looking into Language Reference [https://docs.python.org/3/reference/index.html](https://docs.python.org/3/reference/index.html)
-* Third good resource for finding nuances of Python programming Language is use Table of Content available here: [https://docs.python.org/3.8/contents.html](https://docs.python.org/3.8/contents.html).
+* Good resource for finding nuances of Python programming Language is use Table of Content available here: [https://docs.python.org/3.8/contents.html](https://docs.python.org/3.8/contents.html).
-* In the course, you will use a conda package manager, Jupiter notebooks, to prepare reports.
-These tools are very easy, and one day will be enough to figure with all of them.
+* In the course, you will use a Conda package manager, Jupiter notebooks, to prepare reports.
+These tools are very easy.
 My random remarks about that tools: [https://sites.google.com/site/burlachenkok/python-relative-things](https://sites.google.com/site/burlachenkok/python-relative-things).

 ## CS398 Graduate Seminar organized by prof. Ivan Viola